algosup/2023-2024-project-4-sportshield-team-8/documents/qualityAssurance/testPlan.md

 #### ➭ <ins> Test Cases </ins>

-define all the test that will be done to be sure that the game works as intended.
+define all the tests that will be done to be sure that the game works as intended.

 #### ➭ <ins> Bug Reports  </ins>